alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

  - Rolling updates

 # Key Concepts
 A swarm consists of multiple Docker hosts which run in swarm mode and act as managers and workers.
-A given Docker hosts can be a manager, a worker or performs both roles.
+A given Docker hosts can be a manager, a worker or perform both roles.

 When you create a service, you define its optimal state (number of replicas, network and storage resources available to it, ports the service exposes to the outside world, and more).
 **Docker works to maintain that desired state.**
-If a worker becames unavaiable, Docker schedules that's _tasks_ on other nodes.
+If a worker becomes unavailable, Docker schedules that's _tasks_ on other nodes.
 (A task is a running container which is part of swarm service and managed by a swarm manager).

 You can modify a service's configuration without the need to manually restart the service.
 Docker will update the swarm to fit new configuration.

 ### Node
-A node is an instace of Docker engine.
-You can run one or more nodes on a single physical computer (`docker-machine`), but tipically each node runs on a different machines.
+A node is an instance of Docker engine.
+You can run one or more nodes on a single physical computer (`docker-machine`), but typically each node runs on different machines.

 ### Load balancing
 The swarm manager uses ingress load balancing to expose the services you want to make available externally to the swarm.